LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 #.
 Be knowledgeable about important library container classes and arrays

-   *   Be able to declare and use containers like ArrayList and arrays.
+   *   Be able to declare and use containers like arrays and Java ArrayList.
        Understand how to find things in containers and arrays.
        Use index variables effectively.